Datahash

 The Role and Importance of Customer Data in a Firm Data Foundation

-Having a solid data foundation, built on first-party data that includes a variety of customer data types, like identity data, is a critical component of success.
-Not only does your customer data foundation give you a true view of your customers off which to build personalized customer experiences, but your data foundation can breakdown internal departmental silos, improve operations, increase customer retention, reduce costs, and increase revenue.
+A solid data foundation built on first-party data includes a variety of customer data types.
+Having access to this kind of data gives marketers a true sense of the customers with whom they can build personalized experiences, improve operations, increase customer retention, reduce costs, and increase revenue.

 What is Customer Identity Data?

-Customer identity data is the most specific possible data about an individual that helps identifies who they are.
+Customer identity data is the most specific possible data that helps identify individuals.
 Companies use identity data to recognize the same person across devices and channels.
-Examples of identity data include customer include user IDs, email addresses, device identifiers, first and last names, phone number, email address, social handles, loyalty IDs, and more.
+Examples of identity data include customer include user IDs, email addresses, device identifiers, first and last names, phone numbers, email addresses, social handles, and more.

-As your customers are interacting with your business across multiple online and offline touchpoints, identity data is used in authentication and verification processes to confirm that a customer is who they claim to be.
-For example, companies rely on these unique identifiers when customers are accessing online accounts, interacting with mobile apps or browsers, in store purchases, and online engagement when a customer is not signed in, but still needing to be traced back to the customer.
+As your customers interact with your business across multiple online and offline touchpoints, identity data is used in authentication and verification processes to confirm that a customer is who they claim to be.
+For example, companies rely on these unique identifiers when users are accessing online accounts, interacting with mobile apps or browsers, in-store purchases, and online engagement when a customer is not signed in but still needs to be traced back to the customer.

 What is Identity Data’s Role in the Customer Data Foundation